SAP/ui5-typescript/beta-statement.md

 ## TL;DR

 There is no estimation yet when "beta" phase will be over, but actually "beta" or "not beta" doesn't make *that* much of a difference:<br>
 On the one hand there are only few breaking changes planned right now (and they also have very limited impact).
-On the other hand we cannot guarantee eternal 100% compatibility when beta state is over, either.
+On the other hand we cannot guarantee 100% compatibility when beta state is over, either.

 Get all the details below.